Bo'ness Recreation Centre

 The main feature is the swimming pool measuring 25m x 12.5m with six lanes and a large viewing area for up to 60 spectators.
 This allows a wide range of water based activities to take place – not just swimming, but also synchronised swimming and sub-aqua diving.

-Due to the restricted spaces involved there is no wheelchair access and visits will be by conducted tours.
+Due to the restricted spaces involved there is no wheelchair access.

 Courtesy of Falkirk Community Trust & the management of the Recreation Centre.